knoid/BananaBread/readme.md

   * Google Maps API for geolocalization.
   * SoundCloud API to fetch the bands' music.
   * data.buenosaires.gob.ar as a resource of local shows.

+Special thanks to [@matiasmolinas](https://twitter.com/matiasmolinas) for all the help you've given us this couple of days.